humhub/documentation/docs/about/humhub.md

 - The **guest mode is limited**, there is currently no way for guests to create, comment or like any kind of content.

-- There is currently no payment integration available.
-If you want to offer community services behind a payment wall, you will have to implement a custom integration of your payment backend.

 ## How do I get started?

 Get started testing HumHub by